top of page

 Eusebius’ account is the only surviving historical record of the Church during its crucial first 300 years.
 It is reassuring to see that the faith as delivered to the Apostles remained pure and intact during these early years.
 435 pages.

-A much shorter presentation is presented in the WESTMINSTER SHORTER CATECHISM, 1647, 16 pages.
+A much shorter distilation is presented in the WESTMINSTER SHORTER CATECHISM, 1647, 16 pages.

-6. The Practice of the Presence of God by Brother Lawrence, 1611 to 1691 Easy reading and a blessing to me years ago.
+6. The Practice of the Presence of God by Brother Lawrence (1611 to 1691).
+It is easy reading and was a blessing to me years ago.
 112 pages.

 Focus is on contemplative process, a dangerous view that is very light on Jesus and scripture.
 God is mentioned 245 times, Jesus twice.
 Always an alert.

-7. Holy Sonnets, John Donne, 1633.
+by John Donne,* (1571-1632) 1633.
 19 poems are considered among the greatest sonnets in English.
 They were written during his conversion and the process of taking holy orders in the Church of England.

 Among there are, “Death Be Not Proud,” and “Batter My Heart, Three Personed God.”
 20 pages.